ALLSTATE SERVICE GROUP

 The 1 hp garbage disposals are not only powerful but designed for households with heavy use.
 They can even be effective for commercial use.
 However, just because your garbage disposal unit has a more powerful motor, you should still treat the unit with care.

 How is Garbage Disposal Repair Done?

 It is important to know that attempting to repair or unclog your garbage disposal yourself can be dangerous and lead to serious injuries.
 Garbage disposals have sharp blades, and it can be dangerous to try to repair them on your own.
 If your garbage disposal has broken unit clogs or backs up drains, avoid reaching for the unit to remove the clog on your own.

-Call Allstate Service Group at (702) 518-4720 and our professional plumbers will rush to service your garbage disposal.
-Our technicians will examine your garbage disposal and advise whether it is more cost-effective to repair or replace the garbage disposal unit.
+Contact us at Allstate Service Group and our professional plumbers will rush to service your garbage disposal.
+Our technicians will examine your garbage disposal and advise whether it is more cost-effective to install, replace or repair the garbage disposal.

 Lastly, our professionals will advise on the size of garbage disposal optimal for your household.
 Selecting the right-sized garbage disposal is an important decision.
 Garbage disposal too small for your household may lead to drain clogs and jams.
-Installing garbage disposal too large, means you spent more money than necessary.
+Garbage disposal installation of a too-large unit means you spent more money than necessary, and vice versa.